SammyKrosoft/How-To-Load-Exchange-Management-Shell-into-PowerShell-ISE/README.md

 I initially wrote a Technet article about this [here](https://learn.microsoft.com/en-us/archive/blogs/samdrey/how-to-load-exchange-management-shell-into-powershell-ise-2), but the formatting has been messed up a bit since it was moved to learn.microsoft.com.
 Since I cannot modify my initial article, I'll just put the quick steps here.

+Basically what we do here is that we just copy the Exchange Management Shell "traditional" shortcut definition on the ISE profile file.
+In the below script, we also test that Exchange cmdlets are not already present before loading the Exchange Management cmdlets – for more information about ISE profile, see this link.

+What I find convenient with ISE is that you can use intellisense and color highlight when editing your Exchange PowerShell Management scripts, and also copy/paste color-coded Exchange instructions for your blogging or documentation purposes, which I did for my last posts.

+Also, with Powershell ISE, you have an action pane that drills down all the cmdlets that are loaded with your current session – loading the Exchange Management Shell within ISE will also provide you all the available Exchange (2010, 2013, 2016) cmdlets available for Exchange management.
+Note that this "action pane" in ISE also loads all O365 and/or Azure cmdlets if you import a Powershell Session where you are connected to your O365/Azure tenant.

 ![image](https://user-images.githubusercontent.com/33433229/235512180-654bf049-c40a-4be3-b2ea-3661bd3e34d1.png)